aristosp/aristosp/README.md

 -> Machine Learning

-In my repository you can find the projects I have worked on, as parts of my courses in the university.
+In my repository you can find the projects I have worked on, during my university courses and during my free-time.